 - If you go to Oahu and you’re going to rent a car, skip the bus tours.

-- Visit Sandbar, another heavenly paradise of turquoise water only accessible by boat, ideal for snorkeling and kayaking.
+- Visit Sandbar, another heavenly turquoise water paradise only accessible by boat.

 Thank you to redditor @brianlangauthor for sharing this!!